 - Smooth Seasoned Surface.
 This smooth surface makes Victoria’s seasoned cast iron a joy to cook with and clean.
 Pre-seasoning it with organic flaxseed oil results in a ready-to-use cast iron pan with enhanced non-stick properties.

 - Toughened Form.
 Victoria cast iron pans are made with a warp-resistant base and thicker edge, adding to their already heavy-duty form.

 - Victoria Seasoned Cast Iron Tortilla Press 20cm.
 Not exactly a cast iron cookware, yet this tortilla press is a massive customer favourite and time-saver if you love making tortillas and flatbreads from scratch.
 It has a riveted and strengthened handle and reinforced base for flattening dough evenly.

 - Victoria Seasoned Cast Iron Reversible Grill 47x25cm.
 A grill and griddle in one, this cast iron grill is great for family-sized cooking.
 It has wide handles for safety and grease trap to catch excess oil and drippings.

 - Victoria Seasoned Cast Iron Wok 35.5cm.
 The base of this large cast iron wok is tested to ensure that you can safely cook with it without the risk of toppling over.
 It comes with wide side handles for a better grip as well as a generous curved surface that is perfect for stir-frying, deep-frying, and steaming.

 Cast iron cookware is a true kitchen essential.
 They suit any heat source and cooking method.
-And when properly cared for, they can last a lifetime and be passed down generations of great cooks within the family.
+And when properly cared for, they can last a lifetime and can be passed down to generations of great cooks within the family.
 Learn more about cast iron cookware and how to season them in this article.